 Avoid NHS Waiting Time for injection in facet joints.

 Osteoarthritis of the facet joint is caused by the wear and tear of the cartilage of those joints.
 It usually causes explicit pain.
-Reasons for the wear and tear of the cartilage can be preliminary fractures and traumas of vertebra.
-Still the most typical reason is the ageing process of the spine.
+Reasons for the wear and tear of the cartilage can be preliminary fractures and traumas of the vertebra.
+Still, the most typical reason is the ageing process of the spine.

 By introducing analgesic and anti-inflammatory medications in joints, injections can reduce pain caused by arthritis.
-Local anaesthesia is used for performing of facet joint injections and it is done under X-ray control.
+Local anaesthesia is used for performing facet joint injections and it is done under X-ray control.

-Avoid NHS Waiting Time for epidural blockade
+Avoid NHS Waiting Time for an epidural blockade

 Epidural blockade, effective minimally invasive treatment abroad that is used for the treatment of inflammation of the spinal cord and nerve rootlets.
 It is applied in various illnesses of lumbar part of the spine by introducing long-lasting steroid medications in the epidural space of the spinal canal.
 This treatment abroad provides the ability to rapidly reduce or prevent pain caused by the inflammation of nerve structure.
 This is also done abroad n Poland where it is much cheaper.
-You can significantly reduce NHS waiting time for spine treatments like epidural blockade if you chose to have it abroad and get NHS refund.
+You can significantly reduce NHS waiting time for spine treatments like an epidural blockade if you chose to have it abroad and get NHS refund.

-Some types of spine surgery can be covered by NHS and can be refunded.
+Some types of spine surgery can be covered by the NHS and can be refunded.
 If Spine surgery is received in a private clinic abroad.
 Spine surgery abroad could be an alternative you can afford.